PaulGreenfieldOz/WorkingDogs/README.md

 Blue is a DNA read error corrector based on kMers and their context.
 It was published as "Blue: correcting sequencing errors using consensus and context" in Bioinformatics.
 2014; 30(19), 2723-2732.
 Release 2.0 appeared here around the middle of 2018.

-Pup is a kMer-based gene/genome comparator uses techniques from error correction to get better-than-BLAST similarity numbers for sequences ranging from genes to whole genomes.
+Pup is a kMer-based NxN whole gene/genome comparator uses techniques from error correction to get better-than-BLAST similarity numbers for sequences ranging from genes to whole genomes.
-It will be published after Kelpie_v2.
+Clancy is a specialised clone of Pup meant for comparing (1:N) annotated genes to genomes.

 Kelpie is a specialised assembler for between-primer regions, taking WGS reads and producing the equivalent of amplicons.
-It was published in PeerJ in January 2019. https://peerj.com/articles/6174/
+It was published in PeerJ in January 2019. https://peerj.com/articles/6174/.

 Kelpie_v2 is the latest release of Kelpie, providing both new features and improved performance/efficacy.
 Unfiltered WGS reads files can now be used directly, although pre-filtering reads is still recommended where possible for performance reasons.
 Much of the code is now multi-threaded as well.
 Accuracy and the ability to extract/assemble